hg2ecz/ProgrammingLanguageBenchmark-FFT_4096/Haskell/README.md

 **This is not an idiomatic Hadkell code, please do not write code like this.**

+In order to run the code, you need to install `The Haskell Tool Stack`: please visit the the [How to install](https://docs.haskellstack.org/en/stable/README/#how-to-install) section.

 Once you've done that, start working on your project with the Stack commands you know and love.